 Our research explores the interactions between mobile and pervasive computing, the (semantic) web and web 2.0/3.0/4.0, multi-agent systems and artificial intelligence, security/privacy/trust, and services.
 Group members have research interests in the underlying areas, such as distributed systems, wireless networking, pervasive/mobile systems, ad-hoc networks, knowledge representation and reasoning, data management and databases, information retrieval, machine learning, personalization, security and privacy, web/data-mining, multi-agent systems and HPCC.
 Our research is driven by applications in the e-sevices area -- context aware environments (meeting rooms, surgical suites), social media and blogosphere, wireless web, VANETs, e-commerce and m-commerce, etc.

 Our research efforts are funded by corporate and government sponsors, that include NSF, DARPA, NASA, DoD, HPL, IBM and Fujitsu.
 We collaborate with colleagues in the industry, as well as other academic institutions in our research.
-You can see a list of recent support on our the ebiquity sponsors page
+You can see a list of recent support on our sponsors page.

 Let us know if you would like to visit.
 Here's a map showing how to get to UMBC and some key UMBC locations.
 Zoom out to see more locations, including the BWI Airport, BWI train station, UMCP, UMB, JHU, etc. Check the floor plan to see where our offices and labs are.